Watch the Video Tutorial

 When the panel is in Button Mode, you simply need to click on an action once to have it play.
 Notice the Play button isn’t even there.

 We’ll use the Sharpen with High Pass technique to sharpen a photo.
-All you’ll need to do in the future is to hit the Play button in the Actions palette to sharpen any photo.
+All you’ll need to do in the future is to hit the Play button in the Actions panel to sharpen any photo.

 Note that the Toggle Dialogue On/Off button is turned on.
 This makes it that when the action runs, the High Pass dialogue will prompt you for a setting.
 Every photo needs a different value in the filter, so it’s convenient to have this option.